Sexual Health: Areas of Focus

 Psychological treatment for pelvic pain is not about suggesting the pain is in your head.
 It's about addressing the very real ways that chronic pain reshapes the nervous system, affects how you relate to your body, and creates patterns of avoidance, fear, and relationship tension that take on a life of their own.

-I work alongside physiotherapists, gynecologists, and other specialists when appropriate.
-I help clients understand their diagnosis, navigate a healthcare system that often fails this population, and build a life that isn't organized around pain.
+I work alongside physiotherapists, gynecologists, and other specialists when appropriate, helping clients understand their diagnosis, navigate a healthcare system that often fails this population, and build a life that isn't organized around pain.

 Online Workshop